 - By Graham from Buderim, Australia – The fins are definitely a break through.
 Very comfortable and NO FOOT CRAMP!
 Good sprint speed for catching the waves (kneeboard).
 Light.
 Suits straight leg kick style for kneeboarding.
 Comfortable in kneeling position.
 Easy to walk and jump off rocks for water entry.

 - By Bill from Christchurch, New Zealand – I like the fact that I can walk around with them on both on land and in shallow water.
 It’s a little bit awkward but almost nothing compared to flippers.
 So they are safer than flippers in that respect.

 - By Swimmer from California, USA – I started to use them and I love them.

-Please see Feet Free Swim Fins.
+Please see Feet Free Fins.
 Your feet are free because there is no foot pocket and this makes them lighter and tougher too.
-So you may also be interested in Strong Light Swim Fins and the Strong Light Fins Reviews.
+So you may also be interested in Strong Light Fins and the Strong Light Fins Reviews.